Closed Nightmare: Development

 The game was initially revealed as "project Nightmare" in January 2018.
 In April 2018, Nippon Ichi Software revealed the final title of the game and released a teaser trailer showcasing live-action footage from the game.

 Promotion

-To promote the game, NIS released a Closed Nightmare smartphone game called 360° Escape Game which is now available for iOS and Android.
+To promote the game, NIS released a Closed Nightmare smartphone game called 360° Escape Game which is available for iOS and Android.
 A campaign was featured that for anyone who can finish the game in 15 seconds or less, players would be able to enter their name into a raffle to get a free copy of the game.
 The campaign ended on July 15, 2018.